-Ghani elaborated that the draft was developed in consultation with academia, ulemas and the media after 18-month strenuous efforts.
-"The national narrative depicts the consensus and resolve of our nation for its future progression and describes Pakistan's true values," he said.

-The national narrative theme include encountering the misconstrued religious beliefs and creating interfaith harmony and tolerance; implementation of law and establishing the writ of the state; trust development amongst state institutions; strengthening socio-cultural values and customs; working with media; reviewing economic policies and national development; reconciliation and rehabilitation of extremists.

-Ghani also shared that the national counter extremism guidelines had also been finalised and were awaiting approval.
-"The guidelines cover areas like service delivery, people's engagement, education reforms, enabling environment, rehabilitation, reintegration and renunciation and also the promotion of culture."
-He said that the guidelines were not formed in a vacuum rather a multidisciplinary policymaking model was followed.
-"Both documents have been prepared along with strategies, action plan, activities, budget and operational liabilities."
+He discussed that the draft was developed in consultation with academia, Ulemas and media after 18-month long strenuous efforts.
+'The National Narrative depicts the consensus and resolve of our nation for its future progression and describes Pakistan's true values,' he said.
+The National Narrative themes include encountering the mis-constructed religious beliefs and creating interfaith harmony and tolerance; implementation of law and establishing the writ of the state; trust development amongst state institutions; strengthening socio-cultural values and customs; working with media; reviewing economic policies and national development; reconciliation and rehabilitation of extremists.
+Mr Ghani also shared that the National Counter Extremism Guidelines had also been finalised and were awaiting approval of the Government.
+The Guidelines cover areas like service delivery, people's engagement, education reforms, enabling environment, rehabilitation, reintegration and renunciation and also the promotion of culture.
+He has apprised that the Guidelines were not formed in a vacuum rather a multidisciplinary policy making model was followed.
+Both documents have been prepared along with strategies, action plan, activities, budget and operational liabilities.

-Discussing the various initiatives, he said that the NACTA was working on the development of terrorist profiling under a well-thought-out strategy.
-"As part of its ongoing Tat'heer Drive, NACTA has initiated an app available on Google and Apple to enable citizens to anonymously report extremist content, hate speech, banners, activities wherever they notice them in their areas and also on the Internet.
-Surfsafe Online Portal has already been inaugurated to enable citizens to report extremist content online freely, securely and anonymously and be part of this national cause curbing terrorism and extremism sprawling through Internet," he maintained.
+Discussing the various initiatives, he informed that NACTA is working on the development of Terrorist Profiling under a well thought-out strategy.
+'As a part of its ongoing Tat'heer Drive, NACTA has initiated an App available on Google and Apple to enable citizens to anonymously report extremist content, hate speech, banners, activities wherever they notice them in their areas and also on the Internet.
+Surfsafe Online Portal has already been inaugurated to enable citizens to report extremist online-content freely, securely and anonymously and be part of this national cause curbing terrorism and extremism sprawling through Internet', he informed.

-Dr Khurram Iqbal, a faculty member from National Defence University (NDU), said that single factor theories fall short of explaining the cases of terrorism in Pakistan.
-"We need to recognise that radicalisation is caused by multiple factors like vengeance, poverty and religious fundamentalism playing varying roles at the individual, organisational and environmental levels."
-He pointed out that the western definitions of radicalisation were narrow and did not fit Pakistan since they consciously ignore the geo-strategic aspects and overemphasise on so-called "Islamic terrorism".

-"The spillover effects of the war in Afghanistan have given birth to a new breed of terrorist groups in the tribal areas of Pakistan.
-Inspired by al Qaeda's ideology, Tehrik-e-Taliban Pakistan (TTP) is at the pinnacle of this list," he explained.
+Discussing 'Radicalisation and Extreme Behaviours in Pakistan: Leading Causes', Dr Khurram Iqbal, Assistant Professor from the National Defence University, stressed that single factor theories fall short of explaining the cases of terrorism in Pakistan.
+'We need to recognise that radicalisation is caused by multiple factors like vengeance, poverty and religious fundamentalism playing varying roles at the individual, organisational and environmental levels.'
+He pointed out that the Western definitions of radicalisation are narrow and do not fit Pakistan since they consciously ignore the geo-strategic aspects and overemphasize on so-called 'Islamic Terrorism'.
+The spillover effects of the war in Afghanistan gave birth to a new breed of terrorist groups in the tribal areas of Pakistan.
+Inspired by al-Qaeda's ideology, Tehrik-e-Taliban Pakistan (TTP) is at the pinnacle of this list, he explained.
+Dr Iqbal went on to say that the militant landscape of Pakistan cannot be pigeon-holed since it is very diverse and includes religious nationalist groups like Lashkar-e-Tayyeba, Jaish-e-Muhammad, Harkat-ul-Jihad-e-